-2. Add the sugar, softened butter cut in cubes, egg and milk.
+2. Add the sugar, softened butter cut into cubes, egg and milk.
 Mix for 5 minutes or until the dough is soft and elastic.

 3. Zest the clementine and chop the dried cranberries into smaller pieces and add to the rest of the mixture.
 Mix again until well incorporated.